Haroon96/Compiler-Cpp/README.md

 * Arrays can not be passed to functions

 ## Language Syntax
 The `samples` folder contains some sample programs that demonstrate the syntax for the language.
-The following snippet should, however, provide a base outline.
+The following snippet should provide a basic overview.

 ```
 # Comments can be written by a leading #